Series 3: Property, Investments and Savings Plans

 A financial institution offers a free tablet to new clients who open a TFSA or RRSP and maintain a minimum account balance of $10,000 for at least six months.
 The institution also waives the plan administration fee each year as long as the minimum balance is met.

 A bank offers a 2% bonus interest rate on deposits to savings accounts during a two-month promotional period.
-To qualify, clients must have at least $25,000 of new or existing investments with the bank including investments held in registered plans.
+To qualify for the additional interest payments, clients must have at least $25,000 of new or existing investments with the bank including investments held in registered plans.

 A credit union waives the monthly fee for chequing accounts for customers who have at least five products with the institution.
 RRSPs, RRIFs, RESPs, RDSPs and TFSAs are included in the list of qualifying products.

 3.13 Financial institutions and other companies may wish to hold contests to promote their registered plan business, offering prizes such as cash, trips or consumer goods.
 Although such contests would generally be covered by the exception described in ¶3.7(e), it is the CRA’s view that if a cash prize were paid directly into the winner’s registered plan, the payment would constitute a gift or contribution.
+Unlike the cash payments described in examples 4 and 6 in ¶3.12, such cash prizes are not considered a return on investment.
 Because this could adversely affect contribution limits or the registered status of the plan, care should be taken in designing the contest rules to ensure that winnings are not deposited directly into a registered plan.
 The winner is free to contribute the winnings to an RRSP, RESP, RDSP or TFSA, subject to their contribution limit.